Carlo Mollino: Early life and education

-Carlo Mollino graduated in architecture in July 1931 at the Royal Superior School of Architecture in Turin.
-Before and after graduation he collaborated with his father who mentored him in the design of technical architectural elements and had him oversee construction sitesHe designed a number of buildings in Turin, including the Faculty of Architecture at the Politecnico di Torino.
+Mollino graduated in architecture in July 1931 from the Royal Superior School of Architecture in Turin.
+Before and after graduation, he collaborated with his father, who mentored him in technical architectural design and had him oversee construction sites.
+(Note: In his curriculum vitae, Carlo Mollino listed 13 buildings he collaborated to design and build with his father.)
+This apprenticeship gave him command of building technologies, materials, and every stage of construction.